HichamSatti/OpenNode/README.md

 ===================
 If you are using Windows 10, install OpenNode with the following commands:

-*Download Anaconda Distribution for Windows https://www.anaconda.com/download/success
+*Download Anaconda Distribution for Windows: https://www.anaconda.com/download/success

 *install gfortran: